Unite recommends council workers reject COSLA pay deal

 Following a meeting the trade union’s local authority committee, which recommended turning down the revised pay offer, Unite will now hold a consultative ballot of its local authority members on the pay deal.

-The current offer is a 3.5 per cent pay increase in 2018, three per cent in 2019 and three per cent in 2020, with a ‘trigger clause’ allowing the option to re-open the three-year pay offer if Brexit results in rising inflation.
+The current offer is a 3.5 per cent pay increase in 2018, three per cent in 2019 and three per cent in 2020, but without a ‘trigger clause’, which the union wants to allow the option to re-open the three-year pay offer if Brexit results in rising inflation.

 However, the committee said the revised pay offer does not restore council workers to the levels of real terms pay from ten years ago.